 2) Just offer pictures, which I absolutely love by myself and I am really convinced of.

-3) Don't put to much emphasis on my equipment, concentrate more to the composition and the mood I want to convey.
-I buy new equipment only if mine is broken or I am not able to to get the pictures with it, that I imagine.
+3) Don't put too much emphasis on my gear, concentrate more to the composition and the mood I want to convey.

 My affinity to art